Michael-Hensley/GitHub-Downloader-Capstone/README.md

 - Download folder needs to be empty before run for best results

 ## Usage
 User needs to fill out the *userInfo* script with their own information.
-After doing that, set your desired download time and start the script, thats it!
+After doing that, set your desired download time (Default: 12:01 A.M.
+Sunday) and start the script, thats it!

 ## Common Errors
 - Path too long error can occur when the zip files are extracted